-WEL believes major changes are needed in the provision of adequate and affordable child care:-
+WEL believes major changes are needed in provision of adequate, affordable child care:-

 The evidence suggests that funding parents results in higher fees.
-When demand outstrips supply, the usual restraints and competition in the market do not occur so we need to consider alternative strategies.
-Centres to be funded must involve parents and link with health and other education services.
-See members’ views on Child Care and Pre-School Education in the Discussion Forum under News and Events.
+When demand outstrips supply, the usual restraints and competition in the market do not occur so we need to consider alternative strategies, Centres to be funded must involve parents and link with health and other education services.
+See members’ views on Child Care and Pre-School Education in the Discussion Forum in the News page.

-WEL National Policy on Child Care can be found in the section of “About WEL”.
+WEL National Policy on Child Care can be found in the “About WEL” page.

-A 2011 report “Fathering in Australia among couple families with children” shows that fathers still spend much less time than mothers on domestic work and child care.
+A report “Fathering in Australia among couple families with children” shows fathers spend less time than mothers on domestic work and child care.

-Parents must be able to claim childcare – including nannies – as a tax deduction if Australia is to increase the number of women in the workforce.
-That is the directive from a coalition of high-ranking female executives pushing the federal government for changes they say are needed to lift the numbers of women in paid employment and their ability to seek promotion.
-Sydney Morning Herald, 24 Sept.
-2011.
+Tax Deductions.
+Parents must be able to claim childcare – including nannies – as tax deduction if Australia is to increase the number of women in the workforce.
+That is the directive from a coalition of high-ranking female executives pushing the federal government for changes they say are needed to lift the numbers of women in paid work and their ability to seek promotion.
+S. M. Herald.